perblawiik/ai-techniques/README.md

-# ai-techniques
+# Articifial Intelligence - Principles and Techniques
-Articifial Intelligence - Principles and Techniques
+A collection of computer labs for a course in principles and techniques of artificial intelligence.